jdrsn/slate/source/includes/_files.md

 # Files

-A file object also just looks like any other object.
+It is possible to upload files onto any array.
+The uploaded files are referenced in the newly created object.
-For every file in the request, an object in the `f` array is created.
+Also, for every file in a request, an object is created in the `f` array of the requested app.
-The data of the uploaded files are also stored in the newly created object of the requested array.
-That means it is possible to upload files onto no mather which array.

 ## Upload a file (create)